Professor Kate Taylor-Jones

-Taylor-Jones, K, (Forthcoming 2017) ‘Handbags, Sex and Death, Prostitution and Sex Work in Global Cinema: New Takes on the Fallen Woman, Edited by Taylor-Jones, K and Hipkins, D. London and New York: Palgrave Macmillian.
+Taylor-Jones, K. (2017) ‘Handbags, Sex and Death, Prostitution in Contemporary East Asian Cinema in Fallen Women, in Taylor-Jones, K and Hipkins, D (ed), Prostitution and Sex Work in Global Cinema: New Takes on Fallen Women, London and New York: Palgrave Macmillan.

-Taylor-Jones, K (forthcoming 2017) ‘Rhythm, Texture, Moods: Ozu Yasujiro, Claire Denis and a Vision of a Post-colonial Aesthetic’ Reorienting Ozu: A Master and His Influence.
-Edited Jinhee Choi.
+Taylor-Jones, K (2017) ‘Rhythm, Texture, Moods: Ozu Yasujiro, Claire Denis and a Vision of a Post-colonial Aesthetic’, in Choi, J, c.
 Oxford: Oxford University Press.

-Taylor, K. (2012) ‘East Asian Co-Production and the new Eastern Film Wave’ in De-Westernizing Film Studies, Higbee, W & Maty Ba, S (ed) De-Westernizing Film Studies, Routledge
+Taylor, K. (2012) ‘East Asian Co-Production and the new Eastern Film Wave’ in De-Westernizing Film Studies, Higbee, W & Maty Ba, S (ed) De-Westernizing Film Studies, Routledge, London: Routledge

-Taylor, K. & Maty Ba, S. (2012) ‘Different Body Same Face, Karmen Gei and ZouZou’ in Higbee, W & Maty Ba, S (ed) De-Westernizing Film Studies, Routledge
+Taylor, K. & Maty Ba, S. (2012) ‘Different Body Same Face, Karmen Gei and ZouZou’ in Higbee, W & Maty Ba, S (ed) De-Westernizing Film Studies, Routledge, London: Routledge

 Taylor, K. (2011) ‘Wordslinger’: Visualising Physical Abuse in a Virtual Environment’ in North, B et al (eds) Online Gaming on Context: the social and cultural significance of online games.
 London: Routledge Press.

 Taylor, K. (2007) ‘Women as duality in post-war Japan’ in Hipkins.
-D and Plain, G (eds) War-Torn Tales: Representing Gender and World War II in Literature and Film, Bern: Peter Lang, pp. 123-143
+D and Plain, G (eds) War-Torn Tales: Representing Gender and World War II in Literature and Film, Bern: Peter Lang